ttcchhmm/uapoly-backend/docs/README.md

   - `position`: An integer representing the slot index.
   - `price`: An integer representing the price of the property.
   - `accountLogin`: A string representing the player name.
+- `message`: A message has been sent.
+See the `Message` schema for details.

 ### Schemas
 The following schemas are used by the Socket.IO API: